If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 My 3-month-old baby hates tummy time!
 She cries immediately whenever I put her on her tummy for the required “tummy time” of 20 minutes each day.
 She really hates it!

-I let this go on for about 5 minutes and then I pick her up at which point she is so miserable it takes forever to calm her down.
+I let this go on for about 5 minutes, and then I pick her up, at which point she is so miserable it takes forever to calm her down.

-I’ve tried getting on the floor with her, giving her toys, rubbing her back, putting her on the bed so she’s more level with me, but to no avail.
+I’ve tried getting on the floor with her, giving her toys, rubbing her back, and putting her on the bed so she’s more level with me, but to no avail.
 What to do?

 Thanks in advance,